mb-group/ois/README.md

 **Citation**

-Paper link when availble.
+Paper link when available.

 # Installation & Requirements
 To compile and run C3D, a working MPI library must be installed.
 A C++ compiler supporting at least the C++17 standard is required.
-C3D has been tested using [OpenMPI](https://www.open-mpi.org/) on MacOS and Ubuntu.
+C3D has been tested using [OpenMPI](https://www.open-mpi.org/) on macOS and Ubuntu.

-To compile the software run
+To compile the software, run

 ```shell
 $ make
 ```
 from the root C3D folder.
-This creates a single executable c3d, which is used to perform the different generation and analysis steps (see a [worked out example](#tutorial)).
+This creates a single executable c3d, which is used to perform the different generation and analysis steps (see a [worked-out example](#tutorial)).

 To use the utility python scripts in the ```utilities``` folder, python dependencies can be installed by
 ```shell